 If you find that you are losing good talent because they don’t feel comfortable on the job, ask your business services partner to share any feedback from referred employees who did not stick around.
 Are there issues on the job that could be easily addressed?
 Can you be creative about addressing those issues to improve the experience of new hires?

 “We have recently started a program called Coco that focuses on making sure that the job sites are free from discrimination and are safe and welcoming of all, particularly women and minorities.
 We acknowledge that a culture of respect and decency contributes positively to a person’s safety and well-being.
 We have to be sure that we are cultivating environments where people are always being treated fairly.”
-Don Biernacki, Related Midwest
+Don Biernacki, Executive Vice President, Related Midwest

 Handy Hack: The Chicago Resiliency Network offers cohort-based programs for employers aiming to improve their workplaces by helping employees grow and thrive while achieving better business outcomes.
 It is a great resource for employers looking to create a trauma-informed workplace that supports employees from all backgrounds.